-The processing of applications can take a few days after which you can check your queue situation on the intranet.
-If you have something to add to your application, please familiarise with the following queue placement criteria and primarily contact us via Intra (Contact us-feature).
+The processing of applications can take a few days after which you can check the situation of your application on the intranet.
+If you have something to ask about your application, primarily contact us via Intra (Contact us-feature).

-New applications are constantly submitted to the system and placements change on a daily basis.
-During busy periods, we are unable to provide further details on the progress of the queue over the phone.
-All apartment queues progress at different speeds, because apartments becoming vacant is entirely dependent on when the residents provide termination notice.
-All queuers do not accept the apartments they are offered, and offers cannot be made to some people who are higher on the queue.
+New applications are constantly submitted to the system and the situation of applications and apartments may change on a daily basis.
+During busy periods, we are unable to provide further details on the progress of the application over the phone.
+Getting a housing offer largely depends on how tenants move out.
+All applicants do not accept the apartments they are offered, and offers cannot be made to some applicants for some reason.
 For these reasons, it is extremely difficult for us to estimate the time of an apartment offer.

 Existing residents (exchange applicants) are given priority in the selection of residents.
 In practice, only exchange applicants or new applicants with significantly justified reasons, which must be described together with proof in the attachments of the apartment application, will be offered a studio.
-University and higher education students who are starting their studies in the autumn are given priority when shared apartments are distributed.
-This is included in the housing guarantee principles provided together with the City of Lappeenranta.
+University and higher education students who are starting their studies in the autumn are given priority when shared apartments are offered.

 Getting an apartment is subject to the apartment offer being accepted by the provided deadline.
-If the offer is refused, the apartment is offered to the next applicant in the queue.
+If the offer is rejected, the apartment is offered to the next applicant.

-The system automatically calculates placement points for the applicants according to the following factors:
+The system automatically calculates points for the applicants according to the following factors:

 - first-year student, 1 point (shared apartments)